 Proxies cannot be voted for a greater number of nominees than the number of nominees named herein.
 Our Bylaws require that, in an uncontested election, each director will be elected by a majority of the votes cast.
-If a nominee in an uncontested election does not receive a majority of the votes cast, he or she is required to promptly tender a resignation to the Board of Directors that is subject to acceptance or rejection by the Board of Directors within 90 days from the date of the certification of the election results.
+If a nominee in an uncontested election does not receive a majority of the votes cast, he or she is required to promptly tender a resignation to the Board of Directors that is subject to acceptance or rejection by the Board of Directors within ninety (90) days from the date of the certification of the election results.
 In the event an election of directors is contested, the voting standard will be a plurality of votes cast.

-The Nominating and Corporate Governance Committee of the Board of Directors has nominated the directors noted below, for election each to serve a one-year term expiring at the 2025 Annual Meeting of Shareholders.
-These 2024 nominations were further approved by the full Board of Directors.
-We did not receive any shareholder nominations for directors for the 2024 Annual Meeting.
-All the proposed 2024 nominees currently serve as members of the Board of Directors with a term expiring at this year's Annual Meeting.
+The Nominating and Corporate Governance Committee of the Board of Directors has nominated the directors noted below, for election each to serve a one-year term expiring at the 2026 Annual Meeting of Shareholders.
+The full Board of Directors further approved these fiscal year 2026 nominations.
+We did not receive any shareholder nominations for directors for the 2025 Annual Meeting.
+All of the proposed fiscal year 2026 nominees currently serve as members of the Board of Directors with a term that expires at the 2026 Annual Meeting.
 Because these elections are uncontested, a nominee for director must receive a majority of the votes properly cast at the meeting in person or by proxy to be elected.
-This means that the number of shares voted "FOR" a director must exceed the number of shares voted "AGAINST" that director, provided that a quorum is present at the 2024 Annual Meeting.
+This means that the number of shares voted "FOR" a director must exceed the number of shares voted "AGAINST" that director, provided that a quorum is present at the 2025 Annual Meeting.

 Each of the director nominees has consented to be named in this Proxy Statement and to serve on AZZ's Board of Directors if elected.
 If for any unforeseen reason a nominee would be unable to serve if elected, the shareholders of AZZ as of the Record Date of the Annual Meeting may exercise their discretion to vote for a substitute nominee selected by the Board of Directors.
-However, the Board of Directors has no reason to anticipate that any of the nominees will not be able to serve, if elected.
-Detailed information on each director nominee is provided below beginning on page 11 of this Proxy Statement.
+However, the Board of Directors has no reason to anticipate that any of the fiscal year 2026 nominees will not be able to serve, if elected.
+Detailed biographic information on each director nominee is provided below beginning on page 8 of this Proxy Statement.